How To Edit Your WordPress User Profile

 Google Hangouts is an instant messaging and video chat platform developed by Google.
 It replaces three products that Google had implemented concurrently within its services, including Google Talk, Google+ Messenger (formerly: Huddle), and Hangouts, a video chat system present within Google+ …

-Tip: If you plan to run webinars on your site using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a business-level webinar platform on your web site with Google Hangouts:
+Tip: If you plan to run webinars on your website using Google Hangouts, then check out this article we’ve written about a great plugin that lets you manage a business-level video conferencing platform on your site using Google Hangouts:

-Tip #1: Check the “Show Toolbar when viewing site box is ticked inside the Toolbar information area of your Profile page …
+Tip #1: Check the “Show Toolbar when viewing site box is ticked inside the Toolbar section of your Profile page …

 Tip #2: Your user profile gives you an additional opportunity to create additional backlinks which can be indexed by search engines.

-Once you have set this up, a link to the author displaying your selected nickname is added to every post published on your site …
+After you have set this up, a link to the author displaying your selected nickname gets added to every post published on your site …

-Clicking on the author link takes your site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see all content that you (or other authors) have published …
+Clicking on the author link takes your blog visitors to the Author Archives section, where people can learn more about you (or about other authors registered as users on your site) and see other blog posts that you (or other authors) have published …

-You can even insert hyperlinks and basic formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to your site visitors …
+You can also add links and simple text formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to blog readers …

-To do this simply add HTML formatted text into the About Yourself > Biographical Info text box in your Profile section …
+This can be done by inserting HTML formatted content into the About Yourself > Biographical Info box in your Profile section …

-If you plan to run a corporate website, you can install a free plugin called Hide User Profile Fields that instantly hides the following fields from your site’s user profiles and creation pages when activated:
+You can install a free plugin called Hide User Profile Fields that hides the following fields from your site’s user profiles and creation pages when activated: